Last Modified: January 28, 2018 (“Effective Date“)

 This information will be made available to Users who communicate with you via the Service, and may be associated by Users with other information about you (including PII) that Users have provided us or that you have provided to Users via the Service.
-RAD does not use or access Viewer PII collected by its Users through their use of Services except with a User’s permission, in order to provide the Service, and to provide related support and assistance.
-RAD does not sell this information.
-RAD does not use this information to contact Viewers, except on a User’s behalf and at the User’s direction.
-RAD will not allow other RAD customers to access this information.
+RADiCAL does not use or access Viewer PII collected by its Users through their use of Services except with a User’s permission, in order to provide the Service, and to provide related support and assistance.
+RADiCAL does not sell this information.
+RADiCAL does not use this information to contact Viewers, except on a User’s behalf and at the User’s direction.
+RADiCAL will not allow other RADiCAL customers to access this information.

 2.2.
 Our Use Of Non-Personally-Identifying Information